ginguglia/MADGRAV/README.md

 Q-transform tiles. **No waveform template bank is matched-filtered against the data.** Waveform models enter only through the training distribution and through the injection campaigns used for calibration and sensitivity estimation.
+>[Important!]

-**MADGRAV currently operates on a 2-detector configuration including LIGO detectors, a single-detector version and a three-detector connfiguration including LIGO and Virgo are in preparation.**
+>**MADGRAV currently operates on a 2-detector configuration including LIGO detectors, a single-detector version and a three-detector configuration including LIGO and Virgo are in preparation.**

 ---